sjbutler/idtk-j/README.md

 ## Dependencies

 idtk-j uses SLF4J for logging.
-Incorporating SLF4J in (exisitng) code is straightforward.
+Incorporating SLF4J in (existing) code is straightforward.
 A copy of slf4j-api.x.x.x.jar must be on the classpath when compiling and running nominal.
 Another slf4j jar will also be required to support logging through your chosen logging